Learn how you can balance the roles of being a student and a parent by securing child care assistance on campus.

 Community Colleges and Financial Support

-Many state and local governments provide student-parents with financial aid, grants, and support, depending upon each student’s needs and family dynamic.
+Many state and local governments provide student-parents with financial aid, grants, and support, depending upon each student’s needs and family dynamics.
 For example, students at Wake Tech Community College

 can apply for the Childcare Grant